UK IP Tsar ruled out

 Lord Marland (who had served less than six months in the

-role) went on to defend the government's approach to IP
+role) went on to defend the government’s approach

-with copyright rules in the UK.
+well" with copyright rules in the UK.

 Younger was speaking during a debate on the Enterprise and